bobturneruk/image-processing-onboarding/presentation.md

 - Manipulating images using software.
 - Extracting data / statistics from images.

+# What's not in the lesson?

+- AI / Deep Learning

+Lesson is a more "traditional" approach: easier to explain results, less data-intensive.

 # [What do I need to know first?](https://datacarpentry.org/image-processing/prereqs/index.html)

 - Bash shell skills